mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 ### Updating a Stream's Configuration
 An Event Receiver updates the current configuration of a stream by making an HTTP POST request to the Configuration Endpoint.
+The POST body contains a
-On receiving a valid request the Event Transmitter responds with a 200 OK response containing a {{!JSON}}
+{{!JSON} representation of the updated configuration.
+On receiving a valid request the Event Transmitter responds with a 200 OK response containing a
-representation of the updated stream configuration in the body.
+{{!JSON}} representation of the updated stream configuration in the body.

-The full set of properties must be present in the POST body, not only the ones that are specifically intended to be changed.
+The full set of editable properties must be present in the POST body, not only the ones that are specifically intended to be changed.
 Missing properties SHOULD be interpreted as requested to be deleted.
-Event Receivers should read the configuration first, update the {{!JSON}} representation then make an update request.
+Event Receivers should read the configuration first, modify the {{!JSON}} representation, then make an update request.

 Properties that cannot be updated MAY be present, but they MUST match the expected value.